RMDInc/LunaH_XC_FSW/README.md

 - Version 3.23 This update properly names the BOOT files within the zip file and updates the instructions for loading a board with the BOOT files.

 - Version 3.3 The zip files in the BOOT_Files folder are verified to work and the instructions for loading the board have been updated.

+- Version 3.31 Updated a naming difference in the Loading Instructions.